msalem2/fuel-plugin-scaleio-cinder-1/README.md

 The first step is to install the ScaleIO Cinder plugin in the Fuel Master:

-1. Download the plugin from the releases page in the Fuel Master directory: [https://github.com/emccode/fuel-plugin-scaleio-cinder-test/releases ](https://github.com/emccode/fuel-plugin-scaleio-cinder-test/releases  "Releases' page")
+1. Download the plugin from the releases page in the Fuel Master directory: [https://github.com/emccode/fuel-plugin-scaleio-cinder-test/releases ](https://github.com/emccode/fuel-plugin-scaleio-cinder-test/releases  "Releases' page") or from the [Fuel Plugins Catalog](https://www.mirantis.com/products/openstack-drivers-and-plugins/fuel-plugins/ "Fuel Plugins Catalalog")

-2. Install the plugin in the fuel master using the following command: `installation command goes here`
+2. Copy the plugin to an already installed Fuel Master node.
+If you do not have the Fuel Master node yet, follow the instructions from the official Mirantis OpenStack documentation:

+     `scp  fuel-plugin-scaleio-cinder-1.0.noarch.rpm root@:<the_Fuel_Master_node_IP>:/tmp`

+3. Log into the Fuel Master node and install the plugin, if downloaded in the `/tmp` directory:

+   ` cd /tmp`
+   ` fuel plugins --install /tmp/fuel-plugin-scaleio-cinder-1.0.noarch.rpm`

-3. Verify that the plugin has been installed successfully:
+4. Verify that the plugin has been installed successfully:

 ![Plugin Installation](https://github.com/emccode/fuel-plugin-scaleio-cinder-test/blob/master/documentation/images/scaleio-cinder-install-1.png)